“We all become the composite of the places we’ve been and the people we’ve met.” — Bill Withers

 He is also author of Plato on the Metaphysical Foundation of Meaning and Truth (Cambridge, 2016) and has two forthcoming papers on the interdependent dynamics of language and being.

-He is a certified dual RYT-200 yoga instructor and a certified Koru Mindfulness Meditation teacher with additional training in Koru Trauma-Informed Mindfulness and training at the Rocky Mountain Ecodharma Retreat Center through their Inner/Outer Nature ecodharma training and meditation retreat led by Johann Robbins, David Loy, and Lin Wang Gordon.
+He is a certified dual RYT-200 yoga instructor and a certified Mindfulness Meditation teacher with additional training in Trauma-Informed Mindfulness through Holly Rogers’ Mindfulness Institute for Emerging Adults.
+He is currently training in Rochelle Calvert’s Healing with Nature: Trauma Care, a 12 month certification training on healing the physiology and psychology of trauma with the Earth.
+He has also twice participated in Inner/Outer Nature ecodharma training and meditation retreat led by Johann Robbins, David Loy, Rochelle Calvert, Lin Wang Gordon, and Cornelia Santschi at the Rocky Mountain Ecodharma Retreat Center.

 He along with Mark Dennis (Religion, East Asian Studies) steward TCU CALM Studies, and Mark, MBEI Advisor Rhonda Magee, and he are members of the Flourishing Academic Network, a collective of academics at the University of Virginia, the University of Wisconsin–Madison, Penn State, Stanford, the University of Colorado–Boulder, UCLA, the University of San Francisco, the University of California–Berkeley, the University of Washington, Johns Hopkins, Brown University, the University of Toronto, and others, dedicated to remaking higher education under a flourishing model.